department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/research-Test Plan B.md

 - email: byrnes_alexandra@bah.com

 #### Observers:
-The following observers are to be invited to all usability test sessions.
+The following observers are to be sent an invatation link for all usability test sessions.
 - Luciana Alexander Morais
 - Shane Strassberg
 - Danielle Thierry